The Council Stopped My DSS Tenant’s Benefits, I’ll Probably Starve To Death Now

 Earlier today, my one and only long-term faithful DSS tenant called me to explain how the council had suspended his benefits because the Tenancy Agreement fixed-term had ended.

 I was left wondering, so what if the fixed-term has ended?
-Why would a tenancy agreement need to be renewed when the current one is still perfectly valid?
-The only difference is that the tenancy agreement has now become periodic.
-Moreover, I had a DSS tenant for 3 years in the past, and I only ever renewed the contract ONCE, consequently the fixed-term ended on two occasions, and I never had that problem before.
+Why would a tenancy agreement need to be renewed when the current one is still perfectly valid; only difference being that’s it’s rolled into a periodic tenancy.
+I’ve had a DSS tenant for 3 years in the past, and I only ever renewed the contract ONCE, consequently the fixed-term ended on two occasions, and I never had that problem before.

 I was initially totally pissed off at the council, because I’ve had my fair share of shitty experiences with council and DSS tenants and something like this seemed “typical” of the council, so I assumed it was another one of their ridiculous policies taking action.
 However, it all still seemed rather odd that the council would just suspend benefits for the reason already stated, especially without notifying the tenant.